Map rail infrastructure

-To learn about the total addressable market around rail lines in Iowa, you must first visualize these lines on the map.
-You’ll acquire rail line data in ArcGIS Online and then create buffers around the lines in preparation for further analysis in ArcGIS Business Analyst.
+To learn about the total addressable market around the rail lines, you must first visualize the lines on a map.
+You'll map rail line data in ArcGIS Online and create buffers around the lines in preparation for further analysis in ArcGIS Business Analyst.

 1. Sign in to your ArcGIS organizational account.